Frost-54/DotnetProfile/README.md

 * Collections: Benchmarks related to containers such as List, HashSet, Dictionary
 * Function: Benchmarks related to functions, such as lambda and delegates
+* Reflection: Benchmarks related to reflection, such as GetType(), GetMethod()
+* Wrapper: benchmarks about if wrapping a built-in type(such as int, string) will be slower

 ## Adding new benchmarks
 If your topic already exists, simply add a new benchmark in the existing class.